← Back to Blog

 4. Reduce machine speed to allow better lubricant film formation

-5. For persistent galling on stainless steel, CrN-coated carbide dies are the gold standard
+5. For persistent galling on stainless steel, CrN-coated carbide dies are the most widely adopted solution

 Problem 5: Inconsistent Flute Depth